anilreddyr7/FraudDetection/README.md

 # FraudDetection
 Very high dimensional and complex dataset which has almost 500 input features.
-It is binary classification problem.
+It is a binary classification problem.
 Detailed anlysis is documented in MLE Capstone PPT.
 ### This problem is taken from below Kaggle Competetion.
 https://www.kaggle.com/c/ieee-fraud-detection